-This residential retreat will be held mostly in silence and will include a series of gently guided mindfulness practices including sitting meditation, walking meditation, gentle yoga, and the body scan, loving-kindness, and other compassion practices.
+This residential retreat will be held mostly in silence and will include a series of gently guided mindfulness and self-compassion practices including sitting meditation, walking meditation, gentle yoga, the body scan, loving-kindness, and other compassion practices.

 Simple accommodations (single occupancy in most cases) and all meals will be included.

 Details on what to bring will be sent upon registration.

 For more information about our Residential Silent Retreats, click here.

 This retreat will be highly relevant both to mindfulness and self-compassion students interested in deepening their practice.

 Before practicing for a full week we recommend that you have experience with mindfulness or related contemplative practices.
 The retreat is designed first for graduates of the intensive 8-week Mindfulness-Based Stress Reduction class and should also be fine for those who have tasted mindfulness or meditation in teacher-led classes, retreats, or meditation centers.
 Contact us if you have questions about whether this retreat will be appropriate for you.

 This retreat meets prerequisite requirements of a 5-day silent, guided retreat for the following teacher training programs: